 Emissions through antibiotic use in animals

 Use of antibiotics in the animal sector is more extensive than human usage globally, thus, emission of antibiotics into the environment from agricultural use is substantial.
-Limiting the general use of antibiotics by stopping inadequate and non-medical use is therefore a way of also reducing the release of such compounds into the environment.
+Limiting the use of antibiotics by stopping inadequate and non-medical use is therefore a way of also reducing the release of such compounds into the environment.
 As excreted antibiotics and antibiotic resistant bacteria end up in manure, they will follow the same general pattern of spread and leakage as pathogens and nutrients in manure.
-Regulatory measures to prevent leakage of nutrients and decrease pathogen levels, both during storage and when spread on agricultural land can therefore also have a beneficial effect on reducing antibiotics and antibiotic resistant bacteria.
+Regulatory measures to prevent leakage of nutrients and decrease pathogen levels, both during storage and when spread on agricultural land also have a beneficial effect on reducing antibiotics and antibiotic resistant bacteria in the environment.
 The prevention of nutrient leakage is also of economic interest for the farmer, as it increases the value of the manure as fertilizer, and therefore examples of good practice have been developed.